nguyenvd-uit/uit-together-dataset/UIT-VinaDeveS22.md

  ![](https://i.imgur.com/NmBbBci.jpg)

-Figure 1.
 Some samples in UIT-VinaDeveS22 dataset

 UIT-VinaDeveS22 has the following highlights: